 And eventually, before reaching a place called Panorama Camping, you should turn right on a trail taking you north.

 But in my case, I mistakenly started off by using an app called TrailSmart – great for other Cappadocia hikes but not for this one.
-They had me walking all the way along Highway 50-08, which was far from ideal.
+The app had me walking all the way along Highway 50-08, which was far from ideal.

 Rather than walk all the way back, I found the nearest trail taking me west, hoping to eventually connect with the AllTrails route.